jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 When listing things, if the relation is obvious, not really important or left ambiguous for some reason, you may just not use a conjunction:

-- leno suvon sali, tuka.sali - Leno has a knife and a sword.
+- leno suvon sali, tukasali - Leno has a knife and a sword.

-Notice there is no "and" nor any type of context marking the relation between the two object that are owned by Leno.
+Notice there is no "and" nor any type of context marking the relation between the two objects that are owned by Leno.
 This rule is followed by anything that would use conjunctions in other languages: sentences, nouns, adjectives, adverbs.

 #### Coordinating conjunctions

 Like many things in Tono, conjunctions are just like any other word, for joining things they are used as context and follow the same rules:

-- leno suvon, wa nani, sali, tuka.sali - Leno has a knife and a sword.
+- leno suvon, wa nani, sali, tukasali - Leno has a knife and a sword.
-- leno tamun, wa nane, sali, tuka.sali - Leno wants a knife or a sword (either one, not both).
+- leno tamun, wa nane, sali, tukasali - Leno wants a knife or a sword (either one, not both).
-- leno tamun, wa nano, sali, tuka.sali - Leno wants a knife or a sword (one, the other, or both).
+- leno tamun, wa nano, sali, tukasali - Leno wants a knife or a sword (one, the other, or both).

 ### Mood

 When using words that denote a sentiment, "wa" sets the mood for the following sentences.
 One can see them as emoji:

 - wa dasi, Tom kuhan - Tom eats happily - Tom eats and is happy about it.
-- wa nuso.dasi - I am sad - Something is sad - This has caused me sadness - Sad.
+- wa nusodasi - I am sad - Something is sad - This has caused me sadness - Sad.

 You can mix and match for more complex emotions:

-- wa giyi.wawe nuso.dasi - Very sad - Sad!
+- wa giyiwawe nusodasi - Very sad - Sad!

 ## Set words